-Average annual temperatures have increased by more than 2°F in Delaware over the past century.
-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century.
+Temperatures in Delaware have risen more than 3°F since the beginning of the 20th century.
+Under a higher emissions pathway, historically unprecedented warming is projected during this century.
 Heat waves are projected to be more intense and cold waves less intense.

 Precipitation is projected to increase, as are the number and intensity of extreme precipitation events.

 Since 1900, global sea level has risen by about 7–8 inches and is projected to continue to rise, with a likely range of 1–4 feet.
 Delaware sea level rise has been higher due to land subsidence (sinking).
 The number of tidal floods has been increasing.
 The low-elevation areas of Delaware are highly vulnerable to sea level rise.